darcyg/proof-encoder/readme.md

 -----

 This is just a proof of concept to demonstrate the use of a docker image with python and ffmpeg installed can pipe mp4 video into a mpeg transport stream file on a shared volume.
+It comes with a test file which i should probably change.

 Setup
 ----